 Fujifilm X-A7 mirrorless camera review

 Fujifilm X-A7 In the fall of 2019, a Fujifilm X mount system camera model was released, designed for vloggers.
-The previous incarnation of this device was called Fujifilm X-A5, and the current one is Fujifilm X-A7.
+The previous incarnation of this device was called the Fujifilm X-A5, and the current one is the Fujifilm X-A7.
 Recently, we managed to come to grips with testing it, and we willingly shared the results.

 Fujifilm X-A7 mirrorless